 Where Are The Clothes In-Store?

 Closer to the time, while many major retailers may offer inclusive sizing online, they disappoint in-store.
-Most stores now carry very little in-store, and mostly less than a size 16 at the very most, relegating shoppers to the back, the upstairs, or for that matter completely online.
-For brick and mortars shoppers, this is discouraging: “Your body is not part of our vision”.
-It is more than just an inconvenience: it is something that, if considering shopping exclusion that can actually be felt.
+Most stores now carry very little in-store, and mostly less than a size 16 at the very most, relegating shoppers to the back, the upstairs, or for that matter, completely online.
+For brick-and-mortar shoppers, this is discouraging: “Your body is not part of our vision”.
+It is more than just an inconvenience: it is something that, if considering shopping exclusion that can be felt.

 The Internet Shopping Gamble

-Sure, the internet allows more access to plus-size fashion – but it does not make it easy.
-More recent, we’re still risking our dollars for the sheer gamble of it all – to the point where product images often do not even use plus size models, that size charts with brand to brand vary, and rarely do return policies offer some leniency to plus sizes in terms of returns.
+Sure, the internet allows more access to plus-size fashion, but it does not make it easy.
+More recently, we’re still risking our dollars for the sheer gamble of it all, to the point where product images often do not even use plus-size models, size charts with brand to brand vary, and rarely do return policies offer some leniency to plus sizes in terms of returns.

 The Endless ‘Fat Tax’